 Coordinated Review is designed to expedite the state registration process, saving issuers time and money, in addition to establishing uniform state review standards.

-Coordinated review programs for state registration of securities or franchise offerings streamline the process for an issuer seeking to undertake a multi-state registration of its securities or franchise offering.
+Coordinated review programs for state registration of securities offerings streamline the process for issuers seeking multi-state registrations of their securities offerings.
 In addition to establishing uniform review standards, coordinated review is designed to expedite the registration process, saving the issuer time and money.
 Coordinated review is voluntary, and there is no additional cost for choosing to register an offering through coordinated review.

-The states, under the auspices of the North American Securities Administrators Association (NASAA), have created coordinated review protocols for equity, small company and franchise offerings.
-A NASAA project group currently is developing a fourth protocol for direct participation program securities.
+The states, under the auspices of the North American Securities Administrators Association (NASAA), have created coordinated review protocols for federally registered equity offerings, Small Company Offering Registrations (SCOR), direct participation programs such as real estate investment trusts, and Regulation A offerings.

-CR-EQUITY is the protocol designed for the registration of offerings of common stock, and convertible securities, options, warrants or rights that may be converted into or exercised to purchase common stock and units made of these securities, that are registered under Section 5 of the Securities Act of 1933.
-CR-EQUITY generally is intended for initial public offerings.
+Coordinated Review – Equity (CR-Equity) allows coordinated registration of offerings of common stock, as well as other securities that are convertible or exercisable into common stock, that are registered federally under Section 5 of the Securities Act of 1933.
+CR-EQUITY is generally intended for initial public offerings.
 Forty jurisdictions that review registered equity offerings participate in CR-EQUITY.

 Coordinated Review – Section 3(b) Offerings (CR-3(b) for Regulation A offerings) NASAA’s newest coordinated review program establishes a coordinated registration process for offerings being made under federal Regulation A. This program is available in 43 U.S. jurisdictions.